ardriveapp/ardrive-cli/README.md

 ardrive upload-file --local-file-path /path/to/folder  --parent-folder-id "9af694f6-4cfc-4eee-88a8-1b02704760c0" -w /path/to/wallet.json
 ```

 This method of upload can be used to upload any number of files and folders within the folder tree.
+If existing entities are encountered in the destination folder tree that would cause naming conflicts, expect the following behaviors:

+-   Folder names that conflict with a FILE name at the destination will cause an error to be thrown
+-   Folder names that conflict with a FOLDER name at the destination will use the existing folder ID (i.e. skip) rather than creating a new folder
+-   File names that conflict with a FOLDER name at the destination will cause an error to be thrown
+-   File names that conflict with a FILE name at the destination will be uploaded as a REVISION

 ### Fetching the Metadata of a File Entity